LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Challenges when Combining LoRA with Federated Learning

-To understand the effects of different client-side initialization methods on model performance, we evaluate three strategies in an FL setup with 6 clients, each assigned a unique domain from the DomainNet dataset.
-To isolate the impact of client-side initialization, we ensure that in all methods the server performs the same aggregation method, \(\Delta W'\), and each client adjusts the pre-trained model part accordingly.
-The three strategies are as follows: \textbf{1.
-Avg-Initial:} The averaged LoRA modules aggregated from all clients are used as the initialization for the next round, maintaining parameter continuity across rounds and achieving the best performance. \textbf{2.
-Re-Initial:} LoRA modules are reinitialized at each round (with random Gaussian values for \(\mathbf{A}\) and zeros for \(\mathbf{B}\)).
-This approach helps prevent overfitting to client-specific data but limits gradient updates, slowing convergence. \textbf{3.
-Local-Initial:} A randomly selected client's last-round local LoRA modules are used as the starting LoRA point for all clients.
-As shown in \cref{fig:c2}, the \textbf{Avg-Initial} method is the most effective, as it balances continuity and unification across clients, reducing initialization drift and promoting stable convergence.
-By averaging local LoRA modules, this method captures a representative update, smoothing extreme deviations and fostering a consistent training path.
-In summary, both server-side aggregation bias and client-side initialization drift are substantial challenges when combining LoRA with federated learning.
-Addressing these issues is critical for effective foundation model fine-tuning in FL settings, ensuring performance and convergence stability.
+This raises the question: \textit{what is the optimal way for a client to allocate the received global update to mitigate Client-Side Initialization Lag?} To evaluate the impact of different client-side initialization methods on model performance, we consider three strategies in an FL setup with six clients, each assigned a unique domain from the DomainNet dataset.
+To isolate the effect of initialization strategies from server-side aggregation, all clients receive the bias $\mathbf{\Delta W}'$ from the server in different formats based on the applied strategies.
+The three strategies are described in \cref{tab: initialization}. \textbf{Local-Initial} requires an additional randomly selected client's last-round local LoRA modules $\mathbf{A_s}, \mathbf{B_s}$ as the LoRA initialization point for all clients.
+Although all approaches result in the same overall initial model (i.e. $\mathbf{W_0} + \mathbf{B_k}\mathbf{A_k} \gets \mathbf{W_0} + \Delta\mathbf{W'}$) at the start of the current training round, as shown in \cref{fig:c2}, the \textbf{Avg-Initial} method is the most effective compared to \textbf{Re-Initial} and \textbf{Local-Initial}.
+Compared to \textbf{Re-Initial}, Avg-Initial ensures continuity in LoRA module training, preventing the risk of uploading suboptimal client updates to the server.
+Compared to \textbf{Local-Initial}, it effectively disseminates global information across LoRA module training, promoting better knowledge sharing.
+By averaging local LoRA modules, this method captures a representative update, smooths extreme deviations, and fosters a more stable and consistent training.